vernac-language-icon

 When you learn how to play Gin rummy, you may come across slight variations in the rummy rules.
 A popular Gin rummy variation is Oklahoma Gin.
 Here are the other popular gin rummy classic game variations.

-Oklahoma Gin
+Oklahoma Gin:

 Oklahoma gin is a close relative of the Gin rummy game.
 In this variation, the value of the original face-up card determines the maximum count of unmatched cards to knock with.
 For instance, if a 5 is turned face-up, you must reduce the count to 5 or lower to knock.
 In some games, if an ace is turned face-up, the player can knock only if they go Gin.